arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

 curl -s http://ed12-ag4kac.ohdqdgkr0bpe3kjx3dteggje4c.gx.internal.cloudapp.net:8083/ |jq
 ```
-- If Kafka Connect is working as expected each of the REST API calls will return a output like below
+- If Kafka Connect is working as expected each of the REST API calls will return an output like below
 ```
 {
   "version": "2.1.0.3.1.2.1-1",